All Episodes

 Here's the next bite.

-The next question from Merit of the Era.
+The next question from Meredith Vieira.

 Sounds like left-wing bloggers.

-The administration has come out and said that you're disgruntled that you're just mad because you got pushed out of the job, and this is your way of getting even.
+The administration has come out and said that you're disgruntled, that you're just mad because you got pushed out of the job, and this is your way of getting even.

-One of the most defining two defining moments that caused me to become increasingly dismayed and disillusioned with the way things were going in Washington, D.C.
-One was the revelation that I had been assured, and Carl Grove and Scooter Libby both, I asked them point blank, were you involved in this in any way?
+One of the most defining, two defining moments that caused me to become increasingly dismayed and disillusioned with the way things were going in Washington, D.C.
+One was the revelation that I had been assured, and Carl Rove and Scooter Libby both.

 Both assured me in unequivocal terms, no, we were not involved in this.

-The other defining moment was in early April 2006, when I learned that the president had secretly declassified the National Intelligence Estimate on Iraq for the vice president and Scooter Libby to anonymously disclose to reporters.
+The other defining moment was in early April 2006 when I learned that the president had secretly declassified the national intelligence estimate on Iraq for the vice president and Scooter Libby to anonymously disclose to reporters.

-And we had been out there talking about how seriously the president took the selective leaking of classified information, and here we were learning that the president had authorized the very same thing we had criticized.
+And here we were learning that the president had authorized the very same thing we had criticized.

-The president does not leak it after he declassifies it.
+Scott, National Intelligence Estimate, the President does not leak it after he declassifies it.

-I am doing my best to stay NPR-type composed here.
+I am doing my best to stay NPR type composed here.

-Do you not remember, you idiot, that the drive-by media and the Democrats were clamoring for this?
+For declassifying, do you not remember, you idiot, that the drive-by media and the Democrats were clamoring for this?

 How in the world can something be leaked when the president declassifies it?

-It's not possible semantically, etymologically.
+It's not possible.

-This is not possible.
+Semantically, etymologically, this is not possible.

 Also, this business about Rove and Libby involved.